oddlama/agenix-rekey/README.md

 }
 ```

+You have the choice between two storage modes for your rekeyed secrets, which
+are fundamentally different from each other.
+You can freely switch between them,
+see [here]() for more information.

 ## Usage

 Since agenix-rekey is just an extension to agenix, everything you know about agenix still applies as usual.